-Ms. Smith has over 25 years of experience in insolvency consulting and commercial litigation.
-She has represented all stakeholders including investors, creditors, debtors, trustees and committees.
-Ms. Smith’s expertise also includes secured transactions, real property, intellectual property licensing, mediation, and appeals.
+Ms. Smith has over 30 years of experience in bankruptcy consulting and commercial litigation.
+She has represented all stakeholders including investors, debtors, creditors, and fiduciaries.
+Ms. Smith's expertise also includes secured transactions, intellectual property licensing, mediation, and appeals.

 Ms. Smith's clients include entities of all sizes, including privately-held businesses, publicly-traded companies, and individual entrepreneurs.

-Before joining Binder & Malter LLP, Ms. Smith was a senior counsel with the IP licensing division at Pillsbury Winthrop Shaw Pittman, where she negotiated and drafted intellectual property licenses and related joint-venture agreements.
-Ms. Smith was also a partner at the law firm of Rosenblum Parish & Isaacs, P.C., where she divided her work between software licensing and insolvency consulting.
+Before joining Binder & Malter LLP, Ms. Smith was a senior counsel with the IP licensing division at Pillsbury Winthrop Shaw Pittman.
+Before that, Ms. Smith was also a partner at the law firm of Rosenblum Parish & Isaacs, P.C., where she divided her work between software licensing and insolvency consulting.